Parallel Earth: 571454

 Steel, rubber, and tempered glass

-Originally designed as protective gear for craftsmen and artisans during the Industrial Renaissance, safety spectacles became a status symbol.
-It was part of a new fashionable trend known as “workman’s finery”.
+Originally designed as protective gear for craftsmen and artisans during the Industrial Renaissance, safety spectacles became a status symbol during the fashionable trend known as “workman’s finery”.
 The era’s heroes were inventors, engineers, science-pirates, and industry lords.
 So the upper classes, in aping their idols, appropriated the trappings of laborers.
 This was a sad irony for working class people, whose standard of living did not reflect the new imperial wealth.

-The safety spectacles were a more conspicuous accessory.
+Safety spectacles were a more conspicuous accessory.
 It fit all the criteria for the aesthetic of the age: made of steel, partly covered in rubber, articulated, and slightly bulky.
-Most models folded, like reading glasses, but in different configurations, making each pair of spectacles a kind of puzzle.
+Most models folded, like reading glasses, but in different configurations, making each pair a kind of puzzle.
 Fumbling with them marked you as a novice, and not in style.

 Note the slightly nonintuitive folding design.

 Some would replace the safety glass with their graduated prescription lenses.
 Others put in smoked glass, turning their spectacles into sun glasses.
 Still others wore even more cumbersome welding goggles and, eventually, aviation goggles.
-It was so much posturing and artificiality in service of fashion, and an almost satirical longing for authenticity.
+Such trends betrayed the posturing and artificiality in service of fashion that was rampant at the time, an almost satirical longing for authenticity.

 Click on the + icons below to leave a comment, ask a question, or receive updates.